rkish3721/Eng3/README.md

 ### Reflection

 This part was much more diffucult.
 I had issues in almost every part of the process.
 I had issues with sketching, extruding, and applying the fillets.
 Most of this was because of the confusing diagrams and the amount of constraints.
 With help from Mr. Miller, I was able to find the mistakes and find the correct mass.
+I learned how to make my sketches flexible, when I need to put in multiple variables for different steps and measurements.
+For any other students, I would say to take your time and not assume what dimentions go where, as they might not be used when you change the measurements of other dimensions.
 &nbsp;

 ## Hangar